siddhi-io/katacoda-scenarios/siddhi-deployment/distributed-stateful-nats-deployment/intro.md

-Welcome to your stateful Siddhi app deployment scenario!
+Welcome to the distributed stateful Siddhi App deployment with existing NATS scenario!